ggrrcc/Gregory-s-Projects/README.md

 # Gregory's Portfolio
 Hello!
-This is an assortment of work from over the years.
+This is an assortment of work from over the years that doesn't fit as its own project.
 Some projects were school assignments.
 Because of this, I cannot display them publicly.
 Please email me at Gregory.Colonescu@gmail.com and I can add you to that repository.